jfedor2/hid-remapper/EXPRESSIONS.md

 ```

 Currently, the tap-hold and the sticky logic is only triggered for usages that are an input in a mapping with those flags set.
 Therefore if you want to make use of those states in an expression, you have to add another dummy mapping with the button in question set as input and `Nothing` set as output, with the appropriate tap/hold/sticky flag set.

+When you fetch the state of an input in an expression that is used as an input in a mapping, that input is considered to be mapped on the layers the mapping is active on for the purpose of unmapped inputs passthrough.

 ## Operation reference